Brig2002/GreenStake-Grant/BUSINESS_STRATEGY.md

-# Eco Stake: Donor Acquisition and Retention Strategy
+# GreenStake: Donor Acquisition and Retention Strategy

 ## Executive Summary

-Eco Stake aims to become the leading decentralized funding platform for sustainable projects by implementing a comprehensive donor acquisition and retention strategy.
+GreenStake aims to become the leading decentralized funding platform for sustainable projects by implementing a comprehensive donor acquisition and retention strategy.
 Our goal is to attract and maintain a diverse donor base while ensuring maximum impact for funded projects.

 ## Target Donor Segments